NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Authentication.rst

 Example
 *******

-See below for an example of the authentication process with the specified policies:
+Following is an example of the authentication process with the specified policies:

 IAM policy on the authenticated role: